WHO ARE THE GLOBAL DELINQUENTS?

 As I suggested earlier, these will not be found among the vast majority of citizens, either working or jobless.
 They are not the middle or upper management of companies and concerns either.

 The responsibility lies at the very highest positions within the world of politics.

-If cooperation was the goal with existing systems recognized as valid the progress we could make as a species is so unquantifiably immense as to be unimaginable.
-Humans, though retaining a capacity to be immensely destructively competitive have the capacity to be immensely creatively cooperative also.
+If cooperation was the goal, with all present systems of governance pragmatically recognized as valid, the progress we could make as a species would be immense.
+Humans, though retaining a capacity to be immensely and destructively competitive have the capacity to be immensely creatively cooperative also.